juliana-tse/COMP4805/README.md

 8. Open the url

 Remarks:
-- This web is optimized when displayed in PC
+- This project is optimized when displayed in PC